The Nutrient Optimiser Score (version 1.0)

 The chart below shows my nutrient profile for three weeks of food logging.

-The vertical axis shows the various essential micronutrient (i.e. vitamins, minerals, amino acids and essential fatty acids).
+- The vertical axis shows the various essential micronutrient (i.e. vitamins, minerals, amino acids and essential fatty acids).

-The horizontal axis is my proportion of the recommended daily intake per day that I achieved for each of these nutrients.
+- The horizontal axis is my proportion of the recommended daily intake per day that I achieved for each of these nutrients.

-Comparing apples to oranges?
+Can we compare apples to oranges?

 Normalising to RDI / 2000 calories

-In order to usefully compare my nutrient density with someone else’s, we need to bring my nutrient intake back to an equivalent amount of nutrients per unit of energy.
+To usefully compare my diet with someone else’s, we need to bring my nutrient intake back to an equivalent amount of nutrients per unit of energy.
 To do this, we normalise to nutrients per 2000 calories.

 During the three weeks that these foods were logged, I was consuming an average of 1567 calories per day.
-So to remove the influence of food quantity we normalise intake to RDI / 2000 calories.
+So to remove the influence of food quantity, we normalise intake to RDI / 2000 calories.
 The chart below shows my nutrients from the chart above factored up by 2000 / 1567.

 Which nutrients do I need more of?